 The term “Mother Mountain” for mountaineers mean the first mountain that you’ve ever climbed and for me that is Mt.
-Balagbag in Rizal.
-This was also my very first trail run.
-My friends dragged me to Mt.
-Balagbag so I could prepare for my then upcoming 21km (13.1 miles) run.
+Balagbag in Rizal way back March 4, 2014.
+This is also my very first trail run (since most of the time we were running except for the ascends and rocky parts of the trail).
+My friends dragged me here so I could prepare for my then upcoming 21km (13.1 miles) race on that same week.

 Mt.
-Balagbag, known as the “Sleeping Giant”, towering at a height of 770 Meters Above Sea Level, lies within Sierra Madre Mountain Ranges, particularly in area of San Isidro Montalban Rizal.
-It is considered an easy trail (4/10).
+Balagbag, known as the “Sleeping Giant”, towering at a height of 770 Meters Above Sea Level, lies within Sierra Madre Mountain Ranges, particularly in the area of San Isidro, Rizal.
+It encompasses the provinces of Bulacan and Rizal.
+And it is considered an easy climb (4/10).

 WHAT TO BRING: